 Size: Transcript: 111 pages

 Format: Originally recorded on 2 sound tape reels.
 Reformatted in 2010 as 4 digital wav file.
 Duration is 4 hr., 16 min.
+Sound quality is poor.

 Summary: An interview of Olin Dows conducted on 1963 October 31, by Harlan Phillips for the Archives of American Art.

 Dows speaks of his youth and education at Harvard and Yale; parental and family influence; his European travels; his philosophy of painting; the influence of Mexican painters; dealers he knew and worked with; joining the Public Works of Art Project; how the PWAP was administered; the effect of politics on the project; artists who were involved in it; mural competitions and problems with them; the media and public image of the project; art criticism; the long-term effects of the project; camaraderie among those involved.
 He recalls Edward Bruce and Forbes Watson.